mambastudio/GridAnalysis/README.md

 | ![Merged irregular Hagrid cells](Screenshot%201.png?raw=true "Merged irregular Hagrid cells") | ![Expanded Hagrid ray traversal](Screenshot%202.png?raw=true "Expanded Hagrid ray traversal") |

 This repository focuses on algorithmic correctness, inspection, and traversal experimentation.
-It does not prescribe an optimized Java memory representation;
+It does not prescribe an optimised Java memory representation;
 applications are expected to choose layouts appropriate to their own CPU, GPU, interop, and allocation requirements.